Can a breathing machine make radiation more accurate?

 Summary

-This study tests whether using a breathing machine (CPAP or BiPAP) can reduce tumor movement during radiation therapy for people with advanced lung cancer, esophageal cancer, or lymphoma.
-The goal is to see if these devices help keep the tumor still, which could make treatment more precise and reduce side effects.
-About 31 adults will take part.
+This study tests whether using CPAP or BiPAP breathing machines can reduce tumor movement during radiation therapy for lung cancer, esophageal cancer, or lymphoma.
+About 31 adults with advanced but treatable cancers will try these machines during treatment.
+The goal is to see if these devices help keep the tumor still, which could make radiation more precise and reduce side effects.

 Disclaimer Read more